bindubc/ClearViewSystem/UseCase/Candidate Management Usecase/README.md

 Here's an in-depth exploration of **Candidate Management Use Cases**, detailing Architectural Decision Records (ADRs), APIs, characteristics, data/operation flows, involved components, storage estimations, failover considerations, recommendations, and discussions around consistency, resiliency, availability, partition issues, and solutions.

+Disclaimer:  A portion of the flow is depicted in the diagram on these pages, which is a draft copy.
+The MainReadme Page contains the whole diagram.
+Design: [Architecture]()

 ### **Candidate Management Use Cases Deep Dive**

 ---